Find industry contacts & talent representation

 Ethan Hunt's (Tom Cruise) mission, should he choose to accept it, is to retrieve and destroy the supply of a genetically-created disease called 'Chimera', which was developed by his old friend, Russian scientist Dr. Nekhorvich (Rade Serbedzija).
 Ethan's MI team consists of computer genius Luther Stickell, helicopter pilot Billy Baird (John Polson), and international thief Nyah Nordoff-Hall (Thandie Newton), ex-girlfriend of former IMF agent Sean Ambrose (Dougray Scott), who has already murdered Nekhorvich in order to obtain Bellerophon, the antidote, but he also needs Chimera because a cure without a disease is worthless.

-No. Mission Impossible II is a sequel to Mission: Impossible (1996), which was based on a TV series also titled 'Mission: Impossible' that ran from 1966 to 1973 and was created and initially produced by American screenwriter Bruce Geller.
+Mission Impossible II is a sequel to Mission: Impossible (1996), which was based on a TV series also titled 'Mission: Impossible' that ran from 1966 to 1973 and was created and initially produced by American screenwriter Bruce Geller.
 Writing credits for MI-2 are credited to Robert Towne, Ronald Moore, and Brannan Braga.
-MI-2 was followed by two more sequels: Mission: Impossible III (2006) and Mission: Impossible - Ghost Protocol (2011).
-Mission: Impossible 5 is scheduled for release in 2015.
+MI-2 was followed by three more sequels: Mission: Impossible III (2006), Mission: Impossible - Ghost Protocol (2011), and Mission: Impossible - Rogue Nation (2015).

 MI is set in 1996, evidenced by the timecode on the screen of the opening shot.
 MI-2 is set in 1999, evidenced on the newspaper used to blackmail the pharmaceutical company, Thus, it's a three year gap.